awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-rag-pipeline/README.md

 ## What's RAG ❓

-Retrieval Augmented Generation (RAG) is an advanced technique that synergize the in-context learning capabilities of large language models (LLMs) with the power of dynamic information retrieval from a specialized corpus of documents.
+Retrieval Augmented Generation (RAG) is a technique that synergize the in-context learning capabilities of large language models (LLMs) with the power of dynamic information retrieval from a specialized corpus of documents.
 This approach enhances the LLMs ability to process and generate responses by feeding it chunks of relevant information directly into its prompt, thus enriching the context with external knowledge.

 The process starts with a specialized retrieval mechanism that queries a curated corpus or knowledge base, employing semantic search techniques, such as dense vector search, to find documents that closely match the semantic context of the input query.
 This method ensures the retrieval of highly relevant documents, tailored to the specific needs of the query at hand.